 As with most car finance agreements, the rate and terms you’ll be offered by lenders depend on factors such as your credit score and the size of your deposit – if you are putting one down.

 Applying for car finance can sometimes feel as if you’re talking to machines.
-But, here at Go Car Credit, we’ll give you a decision that’s based on a review from an understanding and experienced professional – not just a computer-generated score.
+But, here at Go Car Credit, after initial checks we’ll give you a decision that’s based on a review from an understanding and experienced professional – not just a computer-generated score.
 They’ll do their best to put together a personalised repayment plan that you can afford once all your outgoings are accounted for.

 Why not use our bad credit finance calculator to get a rough idea of how much your monthly repayments could be?
 Simply use the sliders to select the amount you need and for how long.

-We’ll review your application on an individual basis because we appreciate that every situation is different.
+We prefer to review your application on an individual basis because we appreciate that every situation is different.
 As a general rule, however:

 Getting the new car you need can be difficult if you’re self-employed – especially if you have bad credit.
 But it doesn’t need to be that way.
 Here are four good reasons to see if Go Car Credit can help you get back on the open road.